ccastro25/Basic-GET-and-POST/README.md

-# Local Stores Price Comparison
+# Local Store Prices Comparison

 ## Overview
 This project involves scraping local stores to compare prices.
 The front-end is built with HTML, CSS, and JavaScript.
 Python is used for web scraping and writing data to a MySQL database, with Node.js serving as middleware.
 The project is transitioning from Selenium to Playwright for web scraping.